dgraph-io/dgraph/wiki/content/query-language/functions.md

 Index Required: `dateTime`

-Returns nodes that match a range of `dateTime` values.
+Returns nodes that match an inclusive range of `dateTime` values.
 The `between` function performs a range check to improve query efficiency, helping to prevent a wide-ranging `dateTime` query on a large set of data from running slowly.

-Query Example: Movies released between 1976 and 1983, listed by genre.
+Query Example: Movies released between the start of 1976 and the end of 1983, listed by genre.

 {{< runnable >}}
 {
-  me(func: between(initial_release_date, "1976-01-01", "1983-01-01")) {
+  me(func: between(initial_release_date, "1976-01-01", "1983-12-31")) {
     name@en
     genre {
       name@en